Being mindful of what hinders communication helps us to break down those barriers.

 When we actually stop and think about the sheer number of variables involved in communication, it’s perhaps surprising that our messages get through at all – let alone hit the mark of shared understanding and meaning.
-And that’s before we take into account the biases and prejudices we all bring with us every time we approach our keyboard, open our mouths or stride grumpily across the office floor.
+And that’s before we take into account the biases and prejudice we all bring with us every time we approach our keyboard, open our mouths or stride grumpily across the office floor.

 Anything that gets in the way of communication is a communication barrier.
 These barriers can be anything that prevents us from receiving and understanding others’ information, ideas and thoughts.
 And, of course, they can also interfere with or block the messages we want to send too.
 They can relate to the context in which the message is sent, the ‘noise’ that surrounds it, problems with the language we use or our own attitudes and prejudices.
 It stands to reason that understanding some of the most common barriers, how they get in the way and knowing how to anticipate and remove them is a sure-fire way to improve how we communicate.